Successful Threads With A Die

 Video: Cutting New External Threads With A Die

-Here is a quick video showing one technique for using a die for good external threads.
-Just to make it hard, we show a thin wall stainless steel tube, welded seam.
-Enjoy the video.
+Here is a quick video showing one technique for cutting good external threads with a die.
+Just to make it illustrate the success, we show the technique with a difficult subject.
+This video uses a thin wall stainless steel tube, welded seam.

-So if you have ever had trouble – like I have – with getting a die to start truly straight, that is a good technique.
-There are not too many times when a thread die is really needed, but when you do, then it is sure nice to have one.
+So if you have ever had trouble – like I have – with getting a die to start truly straight, the above video illustrates one good technique.
+There are not so many times when a thread die is really needed, but when you do need it, then it is sure nice to have one.
 Like the tube in this video – I did not want pipe threads (and they will not fit that diameter anyway).
 So, a thread die does the trick.

 The key take-away from the video is to use other common equipment to assist in making external threads with a die straight.
 Straight along the axis of the part we are creating the threads on.
 The drill press works well, but there are other good tools as well.
 If your drill press is not big enough, then get creative to be successful making threads with a die.